GoogleChrome/web.dev/src/site/content/en/progressive-web-apps/using-a-pwa-in-your-android-app/index.md

   - Failure to verify digital asset links at application launch.
   - Failure to return HTTP 200 for an offline network resource request.
-  - An HTTP 404 or 5xx error in the application.
+  - A navigation request returning an HTTP 404 or 5xx error".

 When one of those scenarios happens in the Trusted Web Activity, it causes a user visible crash of the Android application.
 Check out the [guidance][19] on handling those scenarios in your